py5coding/py5book/how_tos/use_camera3D.md

 ## Next Steps for Jupyter Lab Users

 If you are using Jupyter Lab, after executing the previous cell, try right clicking in the output area and selecting `Create New View for Output`.
-This will create a new panel just for the Sketch portal.
+This will create a new panel just for the Sketch Portal.
 Creating a `New Console for Notebook` and creating a portal there works well also.